Fl0W97/ci-p3-stock-analyst/README.md

 ## Improvements and ideas for subsequent projects

+- add profit_loss percentage to the table overview
+- buy premium version of Alphavantage API so that there is no limmitation of 25 requests
-- add API from https://www.alphavantage.co/ for updating live data for google spreadsheet stock_daily_update
+- add an automatically update for google spreadsheet stock_daily_update.
+Using 'time series' from Alpha Vantage https://www.alphavantage.co/documentation/#time-series-data
 - add more validations by taking into account more input issues from the user
-- adjust html and JavaSript files to improve the design i.e. by suing html and css the terminal can be centered, attractive images wiht a link to finance can be added.
+- adjust html and JavaSript files to improve the design i.e. by using html and css the terminal can be centered, attractive images wiht a link to finance can be added.
 Links or snippets to news about stocks could be implemented.

 ## Credits